 The Fund is subject to Luxembourg law.
 In accordance with current legislation in the Grand Duchy of Luxembourg, the Fund is not subject to any Luxembourg withholding, income, capital gains or wealth taxes.
 From the total net assets of each sub-fund, however, a tax of 0.05% p.a. ("taxe d'abonnement") payable to the Grand Duchy of Luxembourg is due at the end of every quarter (reduced taxe d'abonnement amounting to 0.01% p.a. for unit classes F, I-A1, I-A2, I-A3, I-A4, I-B, I-X and U-X).
 This tax is calculated on the total net assets of each sub-fund at the end of every quarter.
-In the event that the competent tax authority changes an investor's tax status, all units in classes F, I-A1, I-A2, I-A3, I-A4, I-B, I-X and U-X may be taxed at the rate of 0.05%.
+In the event that the conditions to benefit from the reduced 0.01% rate are no longer satisfied, all units in classes F, I-A1, I-A2, I-A3, I-A4, I-B, I-X and U-X).